nextindex/vue-simple-accordion/README.md

 </accordion-item>
 ```

-In addition you can use the `style` prop to pass additional classes.
+In addition you can use the `variant` prop to pass additional classes.

 ## Styling